 The Newfoundland and Labrador Soccer Association is responsible for the administration of soccer programmes across Newfoundland and Labrador.
 These responsibilities include referee registration, in conjunction with the NLSA office.
-Referee registration in 2018 will be handled by the NLSA referee committee through the registrar, Martin Batterson e-mail: martinbatterson@gmail.com.
+The NLSA referee committee through the registrar (Martin Batterson e-mail: martinbatterson@gmail.com) will handle referee registration in 2019.
 Newly qualified referees will be automatically registered with the NLSA for the current year.
+All others must register on-line via the links on the NLSA web site.
 Introductory referee courses are described later in this manual.

 The NLSA registration year runs from July 1st to June 30th.
-Officials must register directly or through their regional association to be eligible to officiate in NLSA sanctioned games.
-Referee registration will start as of April 1st, and all referees and associations should register referees by May 31st.
-All officials must be registered into the NLSA database system prior to officiating in their first outdoor league game of the season.
+Officials must register directly via the on-line form available on the NLSA web site to be eligible to officiate in NLSA sanctioned games.
+Referee registration will start as of April 1st, and all referees should register by May 31st.
+All officials must be registered prior to officiating in their first outdoor league game of the season.